 Are you looking for tips on how to come up with a good digital marketing team in Singapore?
-When you first got into business, you and a few of the people you had pulled together to help you out wore all the hats.
+When you first got into the business, you and a few of the people you had pulled together to help you out wore all the hats.
 You were the business owner, which by default made you the CEO, accountant, marketing rep, clerk, and secretary.

 But as your business grew, you found it necessary to branch out and establish different teams of specialists.
 One of the units you considered setting up was that of digital marketers.

-While you have an option to hire a digital marketing agency at this point, you might want to build your digital marketing team to help you spread out your promotional efforts and drive in more sales and revenue.
+While you have an option to hire a digital marketing agency at this point, you might want to build your digital marketing team to help you spread out your promotional efforts and drive more sales and revenue.

 There’s only one trick to get this done right — and that is, getting the right talent.

 Get over the hoopla of discovering about inbound marketing.
 That alone isn’t enough to deliver the results you crave for.
 What you need instead is a qualified team of specialised marketers, handling the different aspects of inbound marketing to the best standards possible.

 But before we get to the meaty part of this, it’s crucial that you understand what’s meant by company size, so you can decide where you fall in all this.

 Small to Medium-Sized Business (SMB): This includes any business that operates with a total of 5 to 100 Employees.